top of page

 Recommended accessories (not included):

-- Transmitter with at least 5 channels, suitable are e.g. Futaba T6K , Spektrum DXS , Flysky FS046 i6X (all not available from us)
+- Transmitter with at least 5 channels, suitable models include Futaba T6K , Spektrum DXS , Flysky FS046 i6X (none of which are available from us)

-- Receiver with min.
-5 channels, with full range
+- Receiver with at least 5 channels, with full range

-- Modular system for combustion engines / electric drives
+- Modular system for combustion engine / electric drive

-- Superglue (CA) , wood glue , epoxy glue , model making knife , model making needles (thin) , cutting mat , light covering film (such as ORALIGHT) (all not available from us)
+- Superglue (CA) , wood glue , epoxy glue , model knife , thin model pins , cutting mat , lightweight covering film (such as ORALIGHT) (all not available from us)

 ------

-This aircraft is a wonderful hobby plane for beautiful flying hours in the summer twilight (profile SD7034).
+This aircraft is a wonderful hobby plane for enjoyable flying hours in the summer twilight (profile SD7034).

 The end result is a relaxing model airplane with a guaranteed fun factor.

-The DH.82 Tiger Moth is precisely planned and lasered and can be used for hobby flying.
+The DH.82 Tiger Moth is precisely designed and laser-cut and can be used for hobby flying.

 DH.82 Tiger Moth model aircraft, 1500 mm wingspan, 1:6, SD7034 profile